aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-npoi/code-comparison-for-common-features-with-npoi/_index.md

 ﻿---
-title: Code Comparison for common features with NPOI
+title: Code Comparison for common features with NPOI – Aspose.Words for .NET
+articleTitle: Code Comparison for common features with NPOI
+linktitle: Code Comparison for common features with NPOI
 description: "Take a look at code comparison of some features implemented in Aspose.Words for .NET and NPOI."
 type: docs
 weight: 10